MarkBind/markbind/docs/userGuide/syntaxReference.md

 # Syntax Reference

 <box type="info">
-  Expand the panels for detailed explanations of the corresponding feature!
-Click on the link on the header to go to the corresponding page!
+Expand the panels for detailed explanations of the feature or click on the link in the header to go to the corresponding page!
 </box>

 {% from "userGuide/syntax/fullSyntaxSet.njk" import syntax_topics as topics %}